MEET THE MARANI ELIZBAR 1918 FAMILY

 WE CHERISH THE TRADITION BELOVED BY MY MOTHER

-Thanks to Marani Elizbar 1918 regular guests at “Rusiko” can now visit my country and experience it even more fully.
-Our art hotel is a tribute to authentic Georgian life and traditional food she loved so much.
+Thanks to Marani Elizbar 1918, regular guests at “Rusiko” can now visit my country and experience it even more fully.
+Our art hotel is a tribute to authentic Georgian life and the traditional food my mom loved so much.
 By showing hospitality, we want to share the heritage of Georgians all over the world.

 WHY THE GEORGIAN COUNTRYSIDE?